 Sounds pretty good so far, right?
 Well, here’s the alpha part:

-- All bitcoin operations take place on the bitcoin testnet during the alpha phase.
-This means you can’t trade “real” (mainnet) bitcoins yet, and you’ll need to get test coins from a testnet faucet.
+- All Bitcoin operations take place on the Bitcoin testnet during the alpha phase.
+This means you can’t trade “real” (mainnet) bitcoin yet, and you’ll need to get test coins from a testnet faucet.